2023 Most Popular Allied Health Services Basic Certificate Trade Schools in West Virginia

 Most Popular West Virginia Trade Schools for an Award Taking Less Than 1 Year in Allied Health Services

-Our analysis found Martinsburg College to be the most popular school for allied health & medical assisting services students who want to pursue a basic certificate in West Virginia.
-Martinsburg College is a small private for-profit school located in the medium-sized suburb of Martinsburg.
+Our 2023 rankings named Martinsburg College the most popular school in West Virginia for allied health & medical assisting services students working on their basic certificate.
+Martinsburg College is a small private for-profit school located in the midsize suburb of Martinsburg.

 Of the 284 students majoring in medical assisting at Martinsburg College, 4% are male and 96% are female.

-Full Allied Health & Medical Assisting Services at Martinsburg College Report
+Read full report on Allied Health & Medical Assisting Services at Martinsburg College

 Read full report on Allied Health & Medical Assisting Services at Bluefield State College